Canon 1Ds vs 2000D

 It is notable that the 2000D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds does not offer wifi capability.
+In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Canon 2000D Manual.

 So what is the bottom line?
 Is the Canon 1Ds better than the Canon 2000D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.